-Date Brief details of exercise Aspects of plan tested Actions identified Outcome of actions Autumn term 07.10.16 Fire drill Whole school evacuation to back playground in less than 3 All staff aware of individual duties.
-Some congestion on Meeting held to agree which classes would walk along the
+Date Brief details of exercise Aspects of plan tested Actions identified Outcome of actions Autumn term 07.10.16 Fire drill Whole school evacuation to back playground in less than 3 minutes.
+All children, staff and All staff aware of individual duties.
+Some congestion on back footpath.
+Meeting held to agree which classes would walk along the path and which would move onto